Seteco/Somorrostro/Home.md

 ## What is it?

-**Netdata** is a real-time performance monitoring solution.
+**Netdata** is a real-time performance and health monitoring solution.

 Unlike other solutions that are only capable of presenting *statistics of past performance*, netdata is designed to be perfect for **real-time performance troubleshooting**.

-Netdata is a linux daemon you run, which collects data in realtime (per second) and presents a web site to view and analyze them.
+Netdata is a linux daemon you run, that collects data in realtime (per second) and presents a web site to view and analyze them.
 The presentation is also real-time and full of interactive charts that precisely render all collected values.

 Netdata has been designed to be installed **on every system**, without disrupting the applications running on it: